sorbet/sorbet/website/docs/generics.md

 Sorbet cannot have return type inference, because languages that implement return type inference take advantage of a compilation step to decide how to call the method.
-Sorbet does not have the luxury (nor the burden) of compiling a program before it can be run by the Ruby VM.
+Sorbet does not have the luxury (nor the burden) of compiling a program before it can be run by the Ruby VM, so information present in the type system cannot inform how the method is dispatched at runtime.

 ### Placing bounds on generic methods